 Manny earned a Bachelor of Science degree in Urban Planning from Cal Poly Pomona.

 Mike Lee knows business.
 And businesses know Mike Lee.

-Since 2015, Mike has been bragging to businesses about Moreno Valley like a proud grandma pulling out her stack of wallet-sized photos of her grandkids.
+Since 2015, Mike has been bragging to businesses about Moreno Valley like a proud grandparent pulling out a stack of wallet-sized photos of the grandkids.

 When it comes to Moreno Valley there is a lot to brag about.

-Thanks to Mike’s efforts as our Economic Development Director, Fortune 500 and international companies have flocked to Moreno Valley.
-So have thousands of jobs.
+Thanks to Mike’s efforts as our Economic Development Director, Fortune 500 and international companies have flocked to Moreno Valley, and so have thousands of jobs.